erobey93/R.A.T._App/diagrams/lineage_relationships.md

         +int StockId
         +Stock Stock
         +ICollection~Animal~ Animals
-        +ICollection~LineLineage~ NewLineages
-        +ICollection~LineLineage~ ParentLineages1
-        +ICollection~LineLineage~ ParentLineages2
     }

-    class LineLineage {
+    class Stock {
-        +int LineageId
+        +int Id
-        +int NewLineId
+        +int BreederId
-        +int ParentLine1Id
+        +int SpeciesId
-        +int?
-ParentLine2Id
-        +DateTime CrossDate
-        +string?
-Notes
-        +Line NewLine
-        +Line ParentLine1
-        +Line ParentLine2
+        +Breeder Breeder
+        +Species Species
+        +ICollection~Line~ Lines
     }

+    class Species {
+        +int Id
+        +string CommonName
+        +string ScientificName
+    }

-    Animal "1" -- "*" Lineage : has ancestors
+    Animal "1" -- "*" Lineage : appears as descendant in
-    Animal "1" -- "*" Lineage : is ancestor of
+    Animal "1" -- "*" Lineage : appears as ancestor in
     Animal "*" -- "1" Line : belongs to
-    Line "1" -- "*" LineLineage : new line
-    Line "1" -- "*" LineLineage : parent line 1
-    Line "1" -- "*" LineLineage : parent line 2
+    Line "*" -- "1" Stock : belongs to
+    Stock "*" -- "1" Species : belongs to
 ```

 ## Key Components

-1. Individual Animal Ancestry (Animal-Lineage):
+1. Animal-Lineage Relationships:
-- Each Animal can have multiple Lineage records as both a descendant and ancestor
+   - Each Animal can appear in multiple Lineage records as either:
-- Lineage tracks generation and sequence numbers for precise relationship mapping
-- RelationshipType distinguishes between maternal and paternal lines

-2. Line Ancestry (Line-LineLineage):
-- Lines can be created from crossing other lines
-- LineLineage tracks the creation of new lines from parent lines
-- Supports both single-parent and two-parent line creation
-- Records the date of line creation and optional notes

-The connection between these systems:
+     * A descendant (via AnimalId)
+     * An ancestor (via AncestorId)
+   - Lineage records store:
+     * Generation number (1 for parents, 2 for grandparents, etc.)
+     * Sequence number (1=dam side, 2=sire side)
+     * RelationshipType ("Maternal" or "Paternal")
+     * Timestamp of when the relationship was recorded

+2. Animal-Line-Stock Hierarchy:
    - Animals belong to Lines
-- When new lines are created through breeding, the LineLineage system tracks the line relationships
+   - Lines belong to Stocks
+   - Stocks belong to Species
+   - This hierarchy helps organize breeding programs and track varieties

+3. Navigation Properties:
+   - Lineage.Animal: The descendant animal in the relationship
-- Individual animal ancestry is tracked separately through the Lineage system
+   - Lineage.Ancestor: The ancestor animal in the relationship
-- This allows tracking both individual animal pedigrees and the broader line development history
+   - Animal.Line: The line this animal belongs to
+   - Line.Stock: The stock this line belongs to
+   - Stock.Species: The species this stock represents